An old path out of town: Albany’s interurban infrastructure

 An old Muncie & Portland Traction Company alignment north of Albany, Indiana.

 In this case, the elevated grade points to the site of an old rail line.
 More specifically, it’s the site of the Muncie & Portland Traction Company’s interurban.
+The interurban was a network of electric, self-propelled rail cars that traveled from town to town and operated in Indiana from around 1900 to 1940.
+The Muncie-Portland line was constructed in 1906 and acquired by the Union Traction Company ten years later.

 Here’s the path of the interurban as it reached Albany.
 Satellite photos courtesy of Google, overlays that represent the site of the bridge, the traction station, and the leading photo are courtesy of me.